mdsadiqueshakeel/AIRBNB-REPLICA-PROJECT/README.md

 - Create, edit, and delete listings.
 - Add and delete reviews for listings.
 - Upload images for listings using Cloudinary.
+- Map integration with Leaflet for displaying listing locations.
+- Fetch and display coordinates using Axios.
 - Error handling for invalid input and non-existent routes.
+- Responsive and user-friendly UI built with Bootstrap and custom CSS.

 ## Technologies Used
 - **Backend**: Node.js, Express, MongoDB, Mongoose.